splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/0-panorama/3-0-struct-array.md

   // You can pass to a procedure by reference, and have it update populate_array(data);

+  // Access elements within the struct's values field
-  data.values[0] = read_double("Enter a value: ");
+  // and update its size to match data.values[0] = read_double("Enter a value: ");
   data.size = 1;

   data.values[1] = read_double("Enter a value: ");
   data.size = 2;

-  printf("Size is %d\n", data.size);
+  // Output details about the size and one of the values printf("Size is %d\n", data.size);
   printf("Element 1 is %lf\n", data.values[0]);